-We are a small not-for-profit horse rescue facility registered in NY State.
-Easy Street was incorporated in 2006, and we hope to grow and add to our facilities each year as the demand for horse rescues is increasing.
+We are a not-for-profit horse rescue facility registered in NY State.
+Easy Street was incorporated in 2006, and sits on 20.5 acres of farmland, graciously provided at no charge by Nina and Paul Bellinger.
 Member/Registered with: NTRA Safety & IntegrityAllianceAftercare,NYCharities, IRS 501(c)3.

 Easy Street Horse & Barnyard Rescue, Inc.